-- Information and communication technology (ICT), including access to and use of the internet and email, are essential tools for schools in the provision of innovative educational programs. - Schools are constantly exploring new and innovative ways to incorporate safe and secure information and communication technology (ICT) use into the educational program. - School students, only with the approval of the principal, may be permitted limited connection of personally owned mobile devices to the department's information and communication technology (ICT) network, where this benefits the student's educational program.
+- The School defines a "personal learning device" as any electronic device authorised under the School Take-Home Laptop program or Bring Your Own Device program. - Information and communication technology (ICT), including access to and use of the internet and email, are essential tools for schools in the provision of innovative educational programs. - Schools are constantly exploring new and innovative ways to incorporate safe and secure information and communication technology (ICT) use into the educational program. - School students, only with the approval of the principal, may be permitted limited connection of personally owned mobile devices to the department's information and communication technology (ICT) network, where this benefits the student's educational program.